alephium/www/src/content/news/first-developer-workshop-build-a-token-faucet-a6bb2aa7bf68/index.md

 ---
 date: 2023-07-26T14:16:32.447000Z
-description: How to create a token faucet and deploy it on Alephium
+description: "First Developer Workshop: Learn how to create a token faucet and deploy it on Alephium using the blockchain's development tooling and Ralph smart contract language."
-spotlight: false
+seoDescription: "Alephium First Developer Workshop - build token faucet tutorial.
+Learn Ralph smart contract development and Alephium deployment using dev tooling."
 featuredImage: image_fa86c86a57.jpg
 title: First Developer Workshop — Build a Token Faucet
 ---